Project-MAVIS/MAVIS/README.md

 ### ZBar Library Setup

-ZBar is required for QR code detection during extraction.
+ZBar is required for opencv2 to detect Reed-Solomon code during extraction.

 **macOS:**